includeos/IncludeOS/README.md

 Vmbuild is an utility for building the IncludeOS virtual machines.

 - [Vmrunner](https://github.com/includeos/vmrunner) -
-Vmrunner is a utility developed for booting IncludeOS binanries.
+Vmrunner is a utility developed for booting IncludeOS binaries.

 - [Mana](https://github.com/includeos/mana) -
 Mana is a web application framework which is used to build a IncludeOS webserver.